ovh/docs/pages/web/web-paas/languages-lisp/guide.en-ie.md

 ## Assumptions

-$partner_full is making assumptions about your application to provide a more streamlined experience.
+Web PaaS is making assumptions about your application to provide a more streamlined experience.
 These assumptions are the following:

 - Your `.asd` file is named like your system name.
 E.g. `example.asd` will have `(defsystem example ...)`.

-$partner_full will then run `(asdf:make :example)` on your system to build a binary.
+Web PaaS will then run `(asdf:make :example)` on your system to build a binary.

 If you don't want these assumptions, you can disable this behavior by specifying in your `.platform.app.yaml`: